inasafe/inasafe-doc/docs/source/training/intermediate/qgis-inasafe/405-calculating-damages-and-losses.rst

 The size of each bubble represents the loss values in each hamlet.
 The bigger the size, the heavier the losses.
 Creating a map with this sort of chart can be an effective way to communicate the impact of a disaster.
-Now you can layout your map, and then create another map with diagram showing Losses.
+Now you can lay out your map, and then create another map showing Losses.